1. What are the main changes brought about by the Act?

 2. Is this an unnecessary top-down reorganisation?

 The Act substantially changes how the NHS in England is organised.
 Clinical commissioning groups, which have been the primary budget holders for NHS services since 2013, have been abolished.
-In their place, ICBs will perform this role from the 1 of July 2022 as ICSs are put on a statutory footing.
+Since ICSs were put on a statutory footing on the 1 of July 2022, ICBs now perform this role in their place.

 ICSs are the latest in a long line of initiatives that aim to integrate care across local areas.
 Progress to date has been hampered by the previous legislative framework, which promoted competition between organisations, rather than collaboration across them.